zzzprojects/learn-orm/tutorials/roslyn-scripting/add-namespace-to-evaluation.md

 }
 ```

-As you can see that we have specified a member with a full qualified path.
-Now if you have a lot of code to evaluate or you need to use the same member several times, it will be very difficult to specify a fully qualified path again and again.
+As you can see, we specified a member with a fully qualified path.
+Now, if you have a lot of code to evaluate or you need to use the same member several times, it will be very difficult to specify a fully qualified path again and again.

 The `CSharpScript.EvaluateAsync` method also provides an overload that also takes `ScriptOptions` as a parameter.